Composition: Some Possible Approaches to Learning Pictorial Design

 James Gurney: Eye Tracking Experiments

 Jon also brought up the three posts on Jim Gurneys blog about eye tracking: here, here and here.
 These were perhaps the most interesting resources to come out of the discussion for me, and call into question the whole notion of leading the eye in compositions.
-In the course of a short email conversation I had with Jim about this, he had this to say:"My own findings don't negate any of the traditional compositional practices of leading lines, golden section, etc. They still seem to play a role in making good and pleasing pictures, but what I question are factual assertions about how the eye flows or moves in a picture.
-The reality turns out to be a lot more interesting than any of us had thought."
+In the course of a short email conversation I had with Jim about this, he had this to say:

 Jim also mentioned the Yarbus eye tracking studies (English translation of Yarbus' book in pdf format and a research paper on Yarbus' findings.)
 This is really fascinating stuff for anyone who wants to delve further into eye tracking experiments and how we look at paintings.
 Stapleton then posted himself on eye paths, and that post has brought out some interesting comments too, including another insightful one by Mr. Gurney himself.